dagraham/etm-dgraham/README.md

 - Two timestamps are automatically created for items: `created`, corresponding to the moment the item was created and `modified`, if the item is subsequently modified,  corresponding to the moment the item was last modified.
 - **New**
     - A *history* view displays all items and allows sorting by either created or modified.
-	- The hierarchical organization that was provided by file paths and/or `@k keyword` entries is provided by the *index* entry, `@i`, which takes a colon delimited string.
+	- The hierarchical organization that was provided by file paths and/or `@k keyword` entries is provided by the *index* entry, `@i`, which takes a period delimited string.
 E.g., the entry

-			@i plant:tree:oak
+			@i plant.tree.oak

 		would display the item in the *index* view under:

 			- plant
 			    - tree
 			        - oak

         Similarly, the default action report groups actions (records with both `@s` and `@e` entries) by month and index.